 Collaboration Vs. Competition

 Women can do great things when they work together.
 Just look at The Indie Chicks!
-We are four women who are all passionate, driven and wake up every day with the goal to help other women empower themselves.
+We are three women who are all passionate, driven and wake up every day with the goal to help other women empower themselves.
 We understand that in order for this to work we have to help each other, we have to take on different roles, respect each other and most of all listen.

 We also know that there are a lot of fantastic websites and blogs out there that have a similar message to ours.
 So we invite them over.
 We welcome them.
 We swap articles.
 We understand that there are enough readers to go around and if someone likes you, they might like us too and vice versa.
 Quite simply: we’re stronger, better and more efficient when we work together.